 Do I have to be in Sydney for the interview?

-We would strongly prefer students to be available in person on the 18/19 November for interview.
+We would strongly prefer students to be available in person on the 2 February 2017 for the interview.
 We will make arrangements to conduct the interview by Skype link, however, if shortlisted candidates are overseas or otherwise legitimately unable to attend in person.

 May I defer the internship if my personal circumstances change and I cannot make the dates?